edumco/automation-resources/clouds/aws/README.md

 # AWS

 The AWS (Amazon Web Services) is one of the most used cloud provider.

-Learning the basics of its functioning is crucial to run tests in parallel.
+In AWS we can deploy complete enviroments for web services wich we can use to reproduce the production enviroment during test.

 ## Courses